 For more information about the BS in Medicine, please email email@example.com

-*Students interested in attending medical school or other postgraduate education, or pursuing certain health care careers should become familiar with the specific requirements for admissions testing, school or program admissions, or employment.
-For example, students pursuing the BS in Medicine may need to electively take college-level physics, a class that is not included in the BS in Medicine curriculum, but which is a subject tested on the Medical College Admission Test (MCAT) and which is a prerequisite for admission to some medical schools.
+Students interested in attending medical school or other postgraduate education or pursuing certain health care careers should become familiar with the specific requirements for admissions testing, school or program admissions, or employment.
+For example, students pursuing the BS in Medicine may need to electively take Organic Chemistry II, a class listed as an option for each Emphasis group in the BS in Medicine curriculum, which is a subject tested on the Medical College Admission Test (MCAT) and which is a prerequisite for admission to some medical schools.
 Talk to your academic or career advisor for more information.